-Where the student's program involves specialized instruction by someone other than the classroom teacher, collaborative processes are required to make best use of the expertise of the specialists available to assist and to ensure a co-ordinated approach. of Lower Epockhion Generals.
-A minimone of Translation, I Roof Barket Amb Galbelines
+Where the student's program involves specialized instruction by someone other than the classroom teacher, collaborative processes are required to make best use of the expertise of the specialists available to assist and to ensure a co-ordinated approach.

 In secondary schools, where several teachers may be involved in the student's program, co-ordinated planning is especially important.